← Finance & money

 Enter the starting investment, annual rate, term, and cash flows to compare simple versus compound growth together with discounted cash-flow metrics.

-Analyse simple and compound present/future values alongside net present value (NPV) and internal rate of return (IRR).
-Save scenarios with the shareable URL or keep them handy via the favourites button.
+Analyze simple and compound present/future values alongside net present value (NPV) and internal rate of return (IRR).
+Save scenarios with the shareable URL or keep them handy via the favorites button.

 Inputs